Radiological Contaminants In Water: How To Remove Radiation From The Water?

 The Berkey Water Filtration System

 One effective way to remove radiological contaminants in the water is to use our Berkey Water Filtration for the family.
-With this innovation, the whole family is assured of protection from radiological contaminants in the water.
+This innovation protects the whole family from radiological contaminants in the water.

 Our Berkey Water Filter offers a range of seven units, each equipped with two Black Berkey Water Filters.
-These units, while similar in appearance, cater to different storage needs, ensuring your family's unique requirements are met.
+While similar in appearance, these units cater to different storage needs, ensuring your family's unique requirements are met.

 According to laboratory tests conducted by our company, our Berkey Water Filtration System can remove around 99.9% of harmful chemicals and even radiological compounds that are invisible to the naked eye.